lizrice/katacoda-scenarios/microscanner/step2.md

 * The `--build-arg` parameter passes in an argument that matches the `ARG` command in the Dockerfile
 * It's a good idea to used the `--no-cache` argument to force the scan to be re-run even if the image hasn't changed.
 See the notes for more on why this is necessary.

 If microscanner finds a high severity vulnerability, that step will fail, and hence the image build will fail.
+You should see `The command '/bin/sh -c /microscanner ${TOKEN}' returned a non-zero code: 4` as the last line of the output.

 ## Scan an image without high severity vulnerabilties